 You'll get a little buzz to notify you of an incoming notification, but if any messages are too long the screen will clip them short - and you can't see emojis at all, if that's a big deal to you.
 If you're headed into a meeting or a class, you can also quickly mute the notifications by pressing and holding the side button while on the clock face.
 Overall, the added notifications make the Charge 2 feel like a better device.

 Fitbit Charge 2 v Fitbit Charge HR: Battery life and price

 Fitbit says you'll get about five days of battery life from the Charge 2 depending on use, but in our testing we found it to be a little higher, squeezing out just over six days total.

 It's pretty much the same as what you get on the HR.
 Particularly good are the short charging cycles, with half an hour being enough to get almost a week of life from the device.
-However the Charge 2's battery level can be a little frustrating, since you have to enable the option in the Fitbit companion app and then, on the device, keep tapping the button until you get to the battery level indicator all the way at the end of the menu options.
+However, checking the Charge 2's battery level can be a little frustrating, since you have to enable the option in the Fitbit companion app and then, on the device, keep tapping the button until you get to the battery level indicator all the way at the end of the menu options.

 Fitbit Charge 2 v Fitbit Charge HR: Verdict

 The HR is not a bad device, but it's clearly a couple steps behind; Fitbit doesn't even sell the device anymore, instead nudging you towards third-party stockers.
-If all you're looking for is something to keep an eye on your more basic metrics and aren't too concerned with breathing exercises and in-depth cardio fitness and more advanced sleep tracking, it's still a decent choice, but with such a small price gap between them you're better off opting for the Charge 2.
+If all you're looking for is something very affordable to keep an eye on your more basic metrics and aren't too concerned with breathing exercises, in-depth cardio fitness and more advanced sleep tracking, it's still a decent choice.
+Especially since you can find it for about half the price.